rives-io/docs/docs/riv/developing-cartridges.md

-RIVEMU comes with a builtin and minimal operating system called RIV OS, this RIV OS contains the bare minimal libraries and utilities to run cartridges, but in other to actually create cartridges you need many more tools like programming language compilers and archive compressors.
+RIVEMU comes with a builtin and minimal operating system called RIV OS, this RIV OS contains the bare minimal libraries and utilities to run cartridges, but in order to actually create cartridges you need many more tools like programming language compilers and archive compressors.